What Is Viscosupplementation?

 The viscosupplement options include:

-- Hyalgan (sodium hyaluronate).
 Hyalgan was the first viscosupplement approved by the FDA in 1997.
 This viscosupplement is given as a series of five injections, once per week for five weeks.
 The most common side effects of a Hyalgan injection include pain at the injection site, itching, swelling around the joint, redness or bruising at the injection site, and headache.

 Orthovisc is derived from bacterial cells, not rooster combs.
 This makes it an ideal option for OA patients with sensitivities or allergies to birds or chickens, eggs, and feathers.
 Orthovisc is available as a three- or four-dose injection.
 The most common side effects of an injection of Orthovisc include swelling around the joint and a rash or bruise at the injection site.

 The More Serious Side Effects of Viscosupplements

-The Long-term Picture
+The Long-Term Picture